curityio/pkce-javascript-example/README.md

 ## Introduction

 The OAuth Code Flow is one of the more typical and flexible token flows, and, with that, one of the most popular.
-The details of this flow are not covered by this article, but can be found in the [code flow overview](https://curity.io/resources/develop/oauth/oauth-code-flow/index.html) article on the Curity Web site.
+The details of this flow are not covered by this article, but can be found in the [code flow overview](https://curity.io/resources/learn/oauth-code-flow) article on the Curity Web site.

-Proof Key for Code Exchange (PKCE) is a technique described in [RFC7636](https://tools.ietf.org/html/rfc7636), and is used to mitigate the risk of the authorization code being hijacked.
-More details on how to configure the Curity Identity Server to enable PKCE can be found in the [configuring PKCE in Curity](https://curity.io/resources/operate/tutorials/advanced/pkce/) resource page, and [further details on PKCE](https://curity.io/resources/architect/oauth/oauth-pkce/) can also be found on the same site.
+Proof Key for Code Exchange (PKCE) is a technique described in [RFC7636](https://www.rfc-editor.org/rfc/rfc7636), and is used to mitigate the risk of the authorization code being hijacked.
+More details on how to configure the Curity Identity Server to enable PKCE can be found in the [configuring PKCE](https://curity.io/resources/learn/pkce/) tutorial, and [further details on PKCE](https://curity.io/resources/learn/oauth-pkce/) can also be found on the same site.

 The rest of this writeup explains how these technologies can be used in the JavaScript programming language.
 It is intentionally simple, so that the concepts are not obscured by superfluous details.